mrkaleArduinoLib/gbj_tm1637/README.md

 [Back to interface](#interface)

-<a id="getContrastMax"></a>
+<a id="getContrastExtreme"></a>

-## getContrastMax()
+## getContrastMax(), getContrastMin()

 #### Description
-The method returns the maximal contrast/brightness level supported by the controller.
+Corresponding method returns maximal or minimal contrast/brightness level supported by the controller.

 #### Syntax
 	uint8_t getContrastMax()
+	uint8_t getContrastMin()

 #### Parameters
 None

 #### Returns
-Maximal contrast level supported by the controller, which is 7.
+Maximal contrast level supported by the controller is 7.
+Minimal contrast level supported by the controller is 0.

 #### See also
 [getContrast()](#getContrast)